-Camille White, MBA is the VP of Administration (pending election).
+Camille White, MBA is the Kentucky Chapter President (pending election).
 Camille is a Branch Analyst for Hilliard Lyons Wealth Firm since Oct 2017.
 In this role, Camille responds to branch needs in financial investment products, trading support, re-organizations, research, confirming the accuracy of actions taken by the advisors and problem solving.
 Camille has been with the firm for over 17 years and has held previous positions within the firm.

 In January 2017, Camille became the Business Operations Officer and head of Finance Committee for her church, New Life SDA Church, after resigning her position as Treasurer at the end of 2016, a position she held for 12yrs.
 Camille was an active member of the Louisville Urban League Young Professionals for over 12 years and served on different committees and held the board position of Treasurer for one term before moving on from the organization.

 Camille had been a competitive Figure Skater for 30 years until an recent injury took her out of the competitive arena.
 She has since received her Coaches Credentials from the Professional Skating Association in order to coach skating under the United States Figure Skating Association and Ice Skating Institute.
 She is currently the Head Coach and Choreographer for The Belles Synchronized Skating Team that has been established over 40 years ago.
 Camille’s other interest include travel, outdoor activities, nature, living a healthy/holistic lifestyle, brunch and dinner with friends, the performing arts, and anything adventurous she can get herself into.

 Camille has been with the Kentucky Chapter of the National Black MBA Association for over 12 years.
 She is a graduate of Indiana University where she received her undergraduate degree in Business Administration and a graduate degree from Webster University where she received her MBA.